userver-framework/userver/scripts/docs/en/schemas/dynamic_configs.md

 ## POSTGRES_HANDLERS_COMMAND_CONTROL @anchor POSTGRES_HANDLERS_COMMAND_CONTROL

 Dynamic config that controls per-handle statement and network timeouts.
+Overrides @ref POSTGRES_DEFAULT_COMMAND_CONTROL and built-in timeouts from components::Postgres::kDefaultCommandControl, but may be overridden by @ref POSTGRES_QUERIES_COMMAND_CONTROL and storages::postgres::CommandControl.

-Values of the `handlers_cmd_ctl_task_data_path_key` and `handlers_cmd_ctl_task_data_method_key` static config options of components::Postgres are used as  via utils::GetTaskInheritedData() keys to get handle and method names from task local data.
+@ref POSTGRES_HANDLERS_COMMAND_CONTROL does not work if the `handlers_cmd_ctl_task_data_path_key` and `handlers_cmd_ctl_task_data_method_key` static options of components::Postgres are not set.
+You can set them to "http-handler-path" and "http-handler-method" respectively to get the values set by server::handlers::HttpHandlerBase, or you could set some data via utils::SetTaskInheritedData using your own keys and specify those keys in static options of components::Postgres.
+On other words, values of the `handlers_cmd_ctl_task_data_path_key` and `handlers_cmd_ctl_task_data_method_key` static config options of components::Postgres are used as utils::GetTaskInheritedData keys to get handle and method names from task local data for
+@ref POSTGRES_HANDLERS_COMMAND_CONTROL.

 ```
 yaml